reveal/revealjs.com/src/api/config.md

   // page/copying the URL will return you to the same slide
   hash: false,

+  // Flags if we should monitor the hash and change slides accordingly
+  respondToHashChanges: true,

   // Push each slide change to the browser history.
 Implies `hash: true`
   history: false,